 The Best Christmas Lights in Melbourne’s Western Suburbs

 Cooper Street, Sunshine

-12 Cooper Street has something for everyone and should not be missed this Christmas if you’re in Melbourne’s west this Christmas 2020.
-There are over 45,000 lights as part of this display as well as inflatables, a nativity scene – and just in case you weren’t feeling festive enough, there’s also Christmas music on repeat.
+House 12 Cooper Street has something for everyone and should not be missed this Christmas 2022!
+If you’re in Melbourne’s west, expect to find over 45,000 lights as part of this display as well as inflatables and a nativity scene.
+Better yet, just in case you weren’t feeling festive enough, there’s also Christmas music on repeat.

 Eames Avenue, Brooklyn

 After COVID-19 restrictions have been lifted, Eames Avenue in Brooklyn is back for yet another year of out-of-this-world Christmas light displays.
 Usually taking residents at least two months to set up, Eames Avenue promises a cheerful display filled with lots of festive coloured lights and, of course, inflatable characters.
 If you’re looking for the best places to see Christmas lights in Melbourne, Eames Avenue is the place to be.

 Finally, don’t miss the Christmas festivities in Federation Square.
 The festive Christmas Square makeover includes night projection art, a giant 16-metre Christmas tree and a human-sized light-up bauble that visitors can walk through.
 Plus, visitors can also pop in for a photo with Santa and his elves thanks to the pop-up Christmas Workshop.

 To share more of the cheer, check out our Festive Guide to the Best Christmas Markets in Australia of 2022.
 Or, shake up festivities with these 8 Christmas Cocktail Drink Recipes for 2022.